Xiaoxue-Zheng/Alibaba-Java-Coding-Guidelines/README.md

  ```

 3\. **[Mandatory]** Threads should be provided by thread pools.
 Explicitly creating threads is not allowed.
- > <font color="#977C00">Note: </font>Using thread pool can reduce the time of creating and destroying thread and save system resource.
-If we do not use thread pools, lots of similar threads will be created which lead to "running out of memory" or over-switching problems.
+ > <font color="#977C00">Note: </font>Using a thread pool can reduce the time of creating and destroying threads and save system resources.
+If we do not use thread pools, lots of similar threads will be created which leads to "running out of memory" or over-switching problems.

 4\. **[Mandatory]** A thread pool should be created by `ThreadPoolExecutor` rather than `Executors`.
 These would make the parameters of the thread pool understandable.
-It would also reduce the risk of running out of system resource.
+It would also reduce the risk of running out of system resources.
  > <font color="#977C00">Note: </font>Below are the problems created by usage of `Executors` for thread pool creation:
 &emsp;&emsp;1) `FixedThreadPool` and `SingleThreadPool`:
 &emsp;&emsp;Maximum request queue size `Integer.MAX_VALUE`.
 A large number of requests might cause OOM.